Ontario’s housing supply progress

 - We are creating new archaeology standards for rural historic farmstead sites to reduce complex and expensive excavations.

-We are using Minister’s Zoning Orders (MZOs) in collaboration with municipal governments to kick-start the planning approvals process by getting the zoning in place for critical local projects, including housing, long-term care homes, and health care facilities.
+We are using Minister’s Zoning Orders (MZOs) to kick-start the planning approvals process by getting the zoning in place for critical local projects, including housing, long-term care homes, economic development and health care facilities.
 MZOs have existed in the Planning Act since 1946.

 Addressed backlog at the Ontario Land Tribunal

-Hiring 12 new adjudicators, for what is now called the Ontario Land Tribunal (OLT), has helped reduce the backlog of Ontario Municipal Board legacy cases by more than 70%, from 1,200 cases in June 2019 to about 350 in September 2022.
+Additional funding for more adjudicators and staff at the Ontario Land Tribunal (OLT), has helped reduce the backlog of Ontario Municipal Board legacy cases by more than 80%, from 1,200 cases in June 2019 to 230 in February 2023.

-Chart 3: Hiring 12 new land use planning appeal tribunal adjudicators has reduced Ontario Municipal Board legacy case backlogs
+Chart 3: Ontario Municipal Board legacy case backlog reduced

-Our investment of more than $19 million over three years will help both the OLT and the Landlord and Tenant Board to reduce their backlogs.
-The funding will enable the tribunals to get more resources, including adjudicators and staff, so land use planning and tenant and landlord disputes can be resolved faster.
-Funding will also support the OLT to expand technology to further enhance efficiency and e-services.
+An investment of $14.7 million over three years starting in April 2022 is helping the OLT address its caseload.
+The additional funding will enable the tribunals to get more resources, including adjudicators and staff, so land use planning and tenant and landlord disputes can be resolved faster.
+Funding is also supporting the OLT to expand technology to further enhance efficiency and e-services.

 We’ve enabled the Minister of Municipal Affairs and Housing, when making decisions on official plans and amendments, to refer all or parts of an Official Plan matter to the OLT for a recommendation, or refer the entire matter to the OLT to make a decision as an impartial adjudicator.